 Pam Schehl/News Mount Vernon City officials on Monday attended a webinar about a paperless meeting management system.
 Pictured are, in front, Councilman John Francis; second row, from left, Councilman John Fair and Councilwoman Janis Seavolt; third row, from left, City Auditor Terry Scott and City Engineer Cameron Keaton.
-Purchase
+Buy Now

 MOUNT VERNON — Mount Vernon City Council members have been considering a move to a paperless meeting management system.
 To that end, they and other city officials attended a webinar to familiarize themselves with the possibilities available through 21st-century technology, and Councilwoman Nancy Vail said she is sure it will be a topic of discussion for all of council and the administration rather soon.